 Physical Health Conditions that could Affect Your Loved Ones

-Dementia is a term used to describe a range of conditions effecting the brain.
-The four common types of dementia are: Alzheimer’s disease, vascular dementia, frontotemporal and dementia with Lewy bodies.
+One in six people over the age of 80 suffer with dementia.
+Dementia is a term used to describe a range of conditions affecting the brain.
+The four common types of dementia are: Alzheimer’s disease, vascular dementia, frontotemporal dementia, and dementia with Lewy bodies.

-One in six people over the age of 80 suffer with dementia, and there are around 850,000 people currently living with the condition in the UK.
-Symptoms of dementia can differ from person to person, but if you find a family member becoming increasingly forgetful – especially if they’re over the age of 60 – then it may be time to take a trip to your local GP.
+There are around 850,000 people currently living with the condition in the UK.
+Symptoms of dementia can differ from person to person, but increasing forgetfulness is a common warning sign.
+If you notice this in your loved one, especially if they’re over 60, it may be time to visit the GP.

 - Memory problems.

-- Cognitive ability (processing information).
+- Declining cognitive ability (processing information).